 Benefit Description You pay Covered medications and supplies (The Your Choice Formulary Applies) (cont.)
-Standard Option • If there is no generic equivalent available, you will still have to pay the brand name copayments Deductible and Copayments are waived for tobacco cessation drugs Contraceptive drugs and devices Generic versions of contraceptives are available with no copayment or deductible Preferred and non-preferred brand name drugs will follow the plan payment level listed in the above section Not covered: All charges • Drugs and supplies for cosmetic purposes • Drugs to enhance athletic performance Fertility drugs Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies • Vitamins, nutrients, and food supplements not listed as a covered benefit even if a physician prescribes or administers them are not covered except medically necessary formulas that are equivalent to a prescription drug for the treatment of phenylketonuria (PKU) branched-chain ketonuria, galactosemia, and homocystinuria as administered under the direction of a physician or listed as a covered benefit • Nonprescription medications, except those listed on the Your Choice Formulary • Medications prescribed for foreign travel Note: Over-the-counter and appropriate prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco cessation benefit.
+Standard Option • Vitamins, nutrients, and food supplements not listed as a covered benefit even if a physician prescribes or administers them are not covered except medically necessary formulas that are equivalent to a prescription drug for the treatment of phenylketonuria (PKU) branched-chain ketonuria, galactosemia, and homocystinuria as administered under the direction of a physician or listed as a covered benefit All charges Nonprescription medications, unless specifically indicated elsewhere Medications prescribed for foreign travel Note: Over-the-counter and appropriate prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco cessation benefit.
 (See page 46) Preventive medications Standard Option The pharmacy benefit plan includes coverage for some preventive medications at no cost share when certain criteria in accordance with the Patient Protection and Affordable Care Act of 2010 (PPACA) are met.
 The following drugs are eligible for ACA coverage.
 Generic products are required when available.
-Nothing (No deductible) • Bowel preps for members age 45-75.
-Coverage is for generic products limited to 2 prescriptions per year. • Smoking cessation products for all members age 18 and older • Aspirin (81 mg - 325 mg) for members of child- bearing potential and adults through age 69
+Bowel preps for members age 45-75.
+Coverage is for generic products limited to 2 prescriptions per year.
+Smoking cessation products for all members age Nothing (No deductible) 18 and older Aspirin (81 mg - 325 mg) for members of child-bearing potential and adults through age 69 Contraceptives for members of child - bearing potential through age 51.
+Breast cancer medications (generic tamoxifen, raloxifene, aromatase inhibitors) used for prevention in members age 35 and older who are at increased risk for breast cancer. • Statins for members age 40-75.
+Statin must be low to moderate intensity and the member must have no history of cardiovascular disease, with at least one cardiovascular risk factor.
+Pre-Exposure Prophylaxis (PrEP) for members who are not infected with HIV who are at high risk for HIV infection. • Folic acid supplements for members of childbearing age 400 & 800 mcg.